 We initially released Lola in 2021, and are once more making it available to watch on demand in June 2022 — and including it as part of a special event on the big screen on the City Lights stage!
 Learn more about the June 19 screening.

-In the play, Jordan (Lacson) opens a scrapbook to find a myriad of memories of his late Lola (Tagalog for Grandma).
+In Lola, Jordan (Lacson) opens a scrapbook to find a myriad of memories of his late Lola (Tagalog for Grandma).
 This is no sentimental journey.
 “She was one of the strongest, toughest, scariest and drama-loving people you could ever meet,” Jordan says.
-But there’s an emptiness when she’s gone, and Jordan sets out to understand – and fill – the space his Lola has left in his life.
+But there’s an emptiness when she’s gone, and Jordan sets out to understand — and fill — the space his Lola left in his life.

 Michelle has directed the winter play at San Francisco University High for the past 4 years.
 She currently is an adjunct professor at USF.
 Her performance credits include Utopia (Cutting Ball Theater / Virtual performance), Dance Nation (SF Playhouse), Vietgone (Capital Stage, Sacramento) and Two Mile Hollow (Ferocious Lotus-TBA Award Nominee).

 Chuck has been acting and producing in the Bay Area for over a decade, with credits including Cowboy vs. Samurai (Asian American Theater Company / the Pear Theatre), Black Henry (Atlantic Pacific Theater), Dogeaters (Magic Theater), and There’s the Moon and then There’s You (Bindlestiff Studio).
 His artistic home is Bindlestiff Studio, where he serves as a resident artist and board member.